danmar/cppcheck/readme_64-bit_Windows.txt

 ===========================

-This is quick start to get you started with compiling Cppcheck for 64-bit Windows.
+This is quick start to get you started with compiling Cppcheck for 64-bit Windows with free VS Express editions.
 This is work in progress so these instructions will be updated as we progress with the work...

 Software needed:
-- Visual Studio 2010 Express (Free download from MS) or VS 2010 Pro
+- Visual Studio 2008 or 2010 Express edition
-- latest Windows SDK (currently v 7.1) if compiling with VS Express
+- Windows SDK 7.0 (for VS2008) or Windows SDK 7.1 (for VS2010)

 Cppcheck.exe
 ------------

-With VS Express:
 Make sure you have the Windows SDK installed!
-VS Express doesn't install 64-bit tools, libraries or headers so you cannot compile 64-bit binaries without Windows SDK.
+VS Express doesn't have 64-bit tools, libraries or headers so you cannot compile 64-bit binaries without Windows SDK.